Things to do in Brest, Belarus: A travel guide to the Hero City

 The Hero Fortress during WWII

-The defense of Brest Fortress was the first big battle of Operation Barbarossa.
+The defense of the Brest Fortress was the first big battle of Operation Barbarossa.
 It’s a significant event in WWII history (known as the Great Patriotic War in former Soviet countries) because the Germans thought they’d occupy the city in a couple of hours.
-However, the fact they needed more than a week slowed down their operations significantly and drove them to defeat.
+However, the fact that they needed more than a week slowed down their operations significantly and drove them to defeat.

 The Hero Fortress today: A War Memorial Complex